qwx9/strangepg/README.md

 Huge graph interactive visualization à la [Bandage](https://github.com/rrwick/Bandage).
 Currently supports graphs in [GFAv1](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md) format.

-_Note: this is a work in progress._
+_Note: this is a work in progress.
+That includes this README._

 ## Features

+[...]
 - Written from scratch in pure C (Plan 9 C: C89 + some extensions)
 - High performance graphics with modern and efficient renderer
 - Mouse-driven UI navigation